slu2023/MY-AP-PROJECT_X_X/WrittenResponse.md

 written differently, if you did not use the list.

 My list manages complexity by allowing me to easily add words without make a bunch of changes to my code.
 Without a list, I would have to create several new word variables each time I want to add a code.
+And I would have to create many if-else statement to pick a random word.

 ## 3c.